lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 #### How to Freeze/Unfreeze Balance

-After funds are frozen, you will get a corresponding amount of **TRON Power** (TP) and Bandwidth.
-TP can be used for voting, and Bandwidth can be used for transactions.
+After funds are frozen, you will get a corresponding amount of **LINDA Power** (LP) and Bandwidth.
+LP can be used for voting, and Bandwidth can be used for transactions.

-The usage and calculation rules for TP and Bandwidth will be introduced later in this document.
+The usage and calculation rules for LP and Bandwidth will be introduced later in this document.

 **The freeze operation is as follows:**

 ##### `freezev2` Resource

 ```
-freezeBalanceV2 [OwnerAddress] frozen_balance [ResourceCode:0 BANDWIDTH,1 ENERGY,2 TRON_POWER]
+freezeBalanceV2 [OwnerAddress] frozen_balance [ResourceCode:0 BANDWIDTH,1 ENERGY,2 LINDA_POWER]
 ```

 - `OwnerAddress` - The account address initiating the transaction.
 This is optional and defaults to the address of the logged-in account.